grosser/parallel_tests/Readme.md

  - [RSpec] remove --loadby from you spec/*.opts
  - [RSpec] Instantly see failures (instead of just a red F) with [rspec-instafail](https://github.com/grosser/rspec-instafail)
  - [Bundler] if you have a `Gemfile` then `bundle exec` will be used to run tests
+ - [Cucumber] add a `parallel: foo` profile to your `config/cucumber.yml` and it will be used to run parallel tests
  - [Capybara setup](https://github.com/grosser/parallel_tests/wiki)
  - [Sphinx setup](https://github.com/grosser/parallel_tests/wiki)
  - [Capistrano setup](https://github.com/grosser/parallel_tests/wiki/Remotely-with-capistrano) let your tests run on a big box instead of your laptop